motorcycle 101 guides

 5. Massachusetts Motorcycle Passenger Laws

-In Massachusetts, there is no minimum age requirement in regards to motorcycle passengers.
-But all motorcycle passengers of every age are required to wear an approved motorcycle helmet at all times.
-The passenger’s motorcycle helmet must satisfy the same requirements as the operator’s protective headgear.
+Massachusetts has no minimum age to ride, but all passengers have to keep a motorcycle helmet on at all times.
+The passenger’s motorcycle helmet must satisfy the same requirements as the operator’s.

 If you wish to improve safety for the sake of your passenger, you will need to equip and adjust the current state of your motorcycle.
-The required equipment for carrying an additional person include a designated passenger seat and foot pegs.
+The required equipment for passengers includes a passenger seat and footpegs.

 • At the back of a large driver’s seat